Verity-Freedom/Tor-Portable/README.md

 To proxy individual applications with Tor, some people use tools like [proxifyre](https://github.com/wiresock/proxifyre).

 That's all for now.
+You can write anything to me [here](https://github.com/Verity-Freedom/Tor-Portable/issues/8).
 Good luck.